 ECHO PARK -- Neighborhood festivals come in all shapes and sizes and this past weekend's Echo Park Rising was no different.
 The music festival fit over the community like a circus tent.
 It brought out the best in the community, it brought out the worst.
 I’d be remiss if I didn’t mention that someone was stabbed to death on Friday night, the murder scene and yellow police tape just a few yards from the crowd gathered outside one of the festival venues.
 Read More »

 _ ECHO PARK – This weekend Echo Park will welcome the fourth annual Echo Park Rising festival to the neighborhood.
 The three-day music and arts event is free, and aims to celebrate the creativity and diversity of the Eastside enclave.
-This year’s schedule is again loaded ...
+This year’s schedule is again loaded with talented acts.
+You can get the full schedule here, but we here at ...
 Read More »

 The making of a new music video staring Echo Park singer/songwriter Jason Mandell involved a trip – and unexpected dip – in the L.A.
 River as well as carting a fiberglass canoe up one of Echo Park’s steepest streets.
-The video for “Redeem Me,” a new ...
+The video for “Redeem Me,” a new song by Mandell’s band, The Coals, was shot in July when a section of ...
 Read More »

-Echo Park might not be as well versed in Swedish culture (no, trips to IKEA don’t count), but after this weekend and Culture Collide festival, that great divide has been breached thanks to the help of Melpo Mene, The Deer Tracks, Like Swimming, and others who ...
+Echo Park might not be as well versed in Swedish culture (no, trips to IKEA don’t count), but after this weekend and Culture Collide festival, that great divide has been breached thanks to the help of Melpo Mene, The Deer Tracks, Like Swimming, and others who all brought their vibrant, if not obscenely sprightly music to town – along with ...
 Read More »